FrankBaj/Polytris_PUBLIC/README.md

 - Francis Bajamunde

 # Description
-- This project involved the creation of a Game called "Polytris", which is based on the open source game called "Hextris".
+- This project involved the creation of a Game called "Polytris", which is based upon the open source game called "Hextris".
 This project made use of the Python programming language along with the "Pyglet" Game library.
 - The basic idea of this project was to take some piece of open source software and to redesign it in a way that improves it, all the while creating documentation for it and following the Software Development Lifecycle.
 - This project also involved the creation of Documentation such as the Module Guide, Module Internal Specification, Development Plan, Software Requirements Specification, Test Plan, and Test Report.